First Mexican Empire: Coronation

-Reign
+Government

 Congress and the Emperor immediately began to clash, in large part because their respective legal powers had not at this point been clearly delineated.
 By mid 1822 the three major issues were whether Iturbide had a right to appoint members to a Supreme Court, whether he had the right to veto legislation as the Spanish King had under the Spanish Constitution of 1812, and his wish to establish rural military tribunals.
 The latter measure was in response to the lapse in law and order that was spreading throughout the country.
 Iturbide wished to establish in provincial capitals special courts made up of two military officers assisted by a lawyer.
 They were to keep track of seditious plots, but also in cases of murder, robbery or injury, and with the permission of the district captain general, the courts would be allowed to disregard statutes that would interfere with quickly carrying out judicial processes.
 Congress however, was opposed to the project.
 All the while, work on a constitution for the Empire was being neglected.
 Iturbide's greatest enemy in congress was deputy Servando Teresa de Mier, a staunch republican, who would often ridicule the Emperor and his pageantry.

 Arrest of the Deputies

 In August 1822, a conspiracy to overthrow the Emperor was discovered.
 The conspirators, claiming that Iturbide's election was illegal, plotted to rise up in the capital, move the congress to Texcoco and declare the establishment of a Republic.
-On 26 and 27 August, fifteen deputies suspected of being involved with the plot, including Mier, Carlos Maria Bustamante, Francisco Tagle, Jose del Valle, and José Joaquín de Herrera were arrested.
+On 26 and 27 August, fifteen deputies suspected of being involved with the plot, including Mier, Carlos María de Bustamante, Francisco Tagle, José del Valle, and José Joaquín de Herrera were arrested.
 Congress was shocked by the arrests, which had included some of its most prominent deputies, and on the morning of 27 August, the legislature sent a letter to the military upholding the immunity of congress, and accusing the arresting authorities of acting in an extra-legal fashion.
 Secretary of Interior Relations, Andrés Quintana Roo replied that by virtue of the Spanish Constitution of 1812, the government had the authority to arrest deputies suspected of being involved in a treasonous conspiracy, and that congress would remain informed on the results of the ongoing investigation.
 Congress preferred to try the suspected deputies itself, but the matter was rejected.
 The prosecution against the accused did not get very far and a few were liberated around Christmas, 1822.
-One of the arrested, Jose del Valle would actually go on to be appointed foreign minister by Iturbide a few months later.
+One of the arrested, José del Valle would actually go on to be appointed foreign minister by Iturbide a few months later.